andrew/ultimate-awesome/README.md

 - [awesome-bitte](https://github.com/bitteprotocol/awesome-bitte) - Awesome Resources Built on top of Bitte Protocol.
 - [awesome-amazon](https://github.com/brandonhimpfen/awesome-amazon) - A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
 - [awesome-angular](https://github.com/brandonhimpfen/awesome-angular) - A curated list of libraries, tools, resources, component kits, templates, and learning materials for Angular.
-- [awesome-big-data](https://github.com/brandonhimpfen/awesome-big-data) - A curated list of frameworks, platforms, tools, architectures, and learning resources for Big Data.
 - [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
 - [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.